samrooodriguez/spring-help/README.md

-# Knows bugs to fix:
+# Known bugs to fix:

 - Index html doesn't show
 - main.css is not being applied